Southampton Central railway station: Former services

+The Totton to Romsey shuttle and the Salisbury to Southampton Central portion of the First Great Western Westbury to Southampton Central service were replaced by a South West Trains Salisbury to Romsey via Southampton Central and Chandlers Ford service, which calls at Romsey twice on its journey.
+Southern introduced a new service from Southampton Central to Brighton, and the service to London Victoria then operated via Horsham rather than via Hove.
+This service was later withdrawn by Southern in 2024, although a single northbound service in the morning peak was retained.

+In December 2008, CrossCountry launched its new timetable with most trains operating between Bournemouth and Manchester Piccadilly, with one service originating at Nottingham and one service on Saturdays terminating at Newcastle.
+During a short period in the summer, there was also a single service on Saturdays to Leeds.

+As of December 2023, an hourly CrossCountry train runs from Bournemouth to Manchester Piccadilly, via Coventry, calling at Southampton Central.
+There were also around six trains per day in each direction on the Reading to Newcastle route, via Doncaster, which occasionally extended to Southampton Central, but no longer operates.

 Platform layout

 All the platforms are split into two sections, A at the east and B at the west, allowing two services to occupy a platform at the same time, or to allow for trains dividing into two portions or attaching to make one train.
 This dual use occurs throughout the day on platforms 2 and 3, and in peak hours on platforms 1 and 4.

 Platforms 1 and 4 are side platforms facing the fast lines.
-These platforms accommodate CrossCountry's Manchester to Bournemouth services (as well as an extension of the Reading to Newcastle service); Great Western Railway's Cardiff to Portsmouth route; and fast services to London Waterloo operated by South Western Railway.
+These platforms accommodate CrossCountry's service between Manchester Piccadilly and Bournemouth; Great Western Railway's service between Cardiff Central and Portsmouth Harbour; and fast services between London Waterloo and Weymouth operated by South Western Railway.

 Platforms 2 and 3 are on an island, facing the slow lines.
-On these platforms call services on South Western Railway's Romsey to Salisbury local service, its service to Portsmouth & Southsea, and its stopping services to London Waterloo.
-Southern services to London Victoria and Brighton also start from these platforms.
+Services typically serving these platforms include South Western Railway's local services between Romsey and Salisbury, and between here and Portsmouth & Southsea.
+Southern services between here and Brighton also serve these platforms.

 There is also an ex-Red Star Parcels bay on the Bournemouth end of platform 4.
-Previously numbered as platform 5, stopping services to Brockenhurst used this platform, but the platform can no longer be used for passenger services due to the lack of a proper starting signal.
+Previously numbered as platform 5, stopping services between here and Brockenhurst used this platform, but the platform can no longer be used for passenger services due to the lack of a proper starting signal.
 It is now used for the stabling of spare units.
 Up and down goods loops are located a short distance to the west of the station.
 These allow terminating trains to clear the platforms for through services if required, and also to allow passenger services to pass freight or empty coaching stock trains.